Feeling Lucky at the Casinos in Connecticut Last Updated 12/19

 Also located within southeastern Connecticut, Mohegan Sun offers up the elements of nature in a dynamic, 24/7 sensory display.
 Your attention is first drawn to Wombi Rock, a glowing crystal mountain made of imported stone.
 Once you approach the 55-foot Taughannick Falls thundering down a massive boulder, you’ll marvel that these sites are both indoors.

-In fact, everything your escape needs is under one roof: a 34-story, 1,200-room luxury hotel; the world-class Elemis Spa; 40 restaurants, bars and lounges; three entertainment venues and 130,000 square feet of upscale shopping.
-A second hotel, the Earth Hotel, opens this fall and adds even more amenities to the list.
+In fact, everything your escape needs is under one roof: Sky Tower, a 34-story, 1,200-room luxury hote, and Earth Hotel, an urbane escape with a contemporary design and sophisticated amenities; the world-class Elemis Spa; 47 restaurants, bars and lounges; three entertainment venues and 130,000 square feet of upscale shopping.
 You can hit the links at Mohegan Sun Golf Club, an 18-hole championship course, in nearby Baltic.

-“State-of-the-art” is the common denominator among the three gaming venues: the casinos of the Sky, Earth and Wind.
-More than 5,000 slot machines and 300 table games, including 42 poker tables, are spread out among them.
+“State-of-the-art” is the common denominator among the three gaming venues: the casinos of the Sky and Earth.
+More than 5,000 slot machines and 300 table games, including 33 poker rooms, are spread out among them.
 New games, such as video reel slots and Race Book, are mixed in with tried-and-true favorites, like baccarat, craps, pai gow and roulette, or simpler fun like sic bo and Wheel of Fortune.

 Entertainment is serious business at the 10,000-seat Mohegan Sun Arena, ranked consistently among the world’s top venues.
 More than 100 headlining concerts and sporting events are presented annually, with acts from Billy Joel, Taylor Swift and Bon Jovi to championship boxing, comedy, WWE, NCAA and professional basketball.
 Two more intimate venues, the Cabaret Theatre and the Wolf Den, bring in both emerging and established performers.

 After the show, your night is far from over.
-Grab a nightcap or go dancing in one of Mohegan Sun’s clubs, bars and lounges, such as Vista, Mist, Avalon Nightclub, Lansdowne Irish Pub or Jimmy Buffett’s Margaritaville.
+Grab a nightcap or go dancing in one of Mohegan Sun’s clubs, bars and lounges, such as Vista, Novelle, Avalon Nightclub, Lansdowne Irish Pub or Pasta Vita.

 Former Stamford resident Traci L. Suppa recently escaped to Mohegan Sun for a kids-free girlfriends’ getaway.